h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 immediate, practical solution for that.

 Since then, numerous articles have been written to reflect how we ended up here and speculate what it means to our future.
-The point that I am try to make in this blog post is probably already articulated by someone else.
+The point that I am trying to make in this blog post is probably already articulated by someone else.
 If not, it's most likely due to its absurdity.
-Nevertheless, I am just gonna put it out there.
+Nevertheless, I am just gonna throw it out there.

 First, we need to ask ourselves what makes a productive, efficient and most importantly, innovative economy.
 I suppose most answers would be about how to balance the roles of the goverment and market.